Dylan Ouédraogo

-Dylan Louis Ange Ouédraogo (born 22 July 1998) is a professional footballer who plays as a centre back or a left back for AEL Limassol.
+Dylan Louis Ange Ouédraogo (born 22 July 1998) is a professional footballer who plays as a centre back or a left back.
 Born in France, he plays for the Burkina Faso national team.

 Club career

 A youth product of Monaco, Ouédraogo signed with the Cypriot club Apollon Limassol on 4 August 2018.

 International career

 Ouédraogo was born in France and is Burkinabé by descent.
 He debuted for the Burkina Faso national team in a 2–0 friendly loss to Morocco on 24 March 2017.